Turkey Sweet Potato Stew (Video)

 - green onions

-How can you make the Turkey Sweet Potato Stew lower in carbs?
+How to make the Slow Cooker Turkey Stew lower in carbs:

-What gives Asian flavor notes in this Turkey Sweet Potato Stew?
+What gives Asian flavors to this Slow Cooker Turkey Stew?

-For sure this is not an authentically Asian dish.
-But the stew has lots of Asian flavor notes from chili garlic sauce, ginger, garlic, and coconut milk.
+Of course this is not an authentically Asian dish, but the stew has lots of Asian flavor notes from chili garlic sauce, ginger, garlic, and coconut milk.

 - Thai-Inspired Turkey Larb Salad